purescript-hyper/hyper/docs/use-cases.md

 non-existing resource.
 You can, however, refer to an existing resource *that is not routed*.
 This is described above in [Resource Routers](#resource-routers).

-Erroneously using the `about` resource together with `formTo` results in a compile error, as there is no handler for the `POST` method in `about`.
+Erroneously using the `contact` resource together with `formTo` results in a compile error, as there is no handler for the `POST` method in `contact`.

 ```text
 Error found: